ranju30/bahmni-environment/mysql-replication/README.md

 * On slave
 	* Copy the master dump file to slave: scp root@master-host:/tmp/bahmni-environment/mysql-replication/${version}/mysql_master_dump.db /tmp
 	* Update the replication.properties file with both master and slave information
+	* Use command 'show master status' to get the current position of the server and update in slave replication.properties
 	* cd mysql-replication/$version && sudo ./slave.sh